The Master of Arts in Educational Leadership develops the next generation of principals and school administrators.

 The Master of Arts in Educational Leadership (MAEL) is designed to prepare students for roles in PK-12 school leadership.
 The program is approved by the Michigan Department of Education and meets MDE Standards for the Preparation of School Principals.
 Successful program completers are eligible, upon recommendation by the College of Education, Health, and Human Services, to apply for the Michigan School Administrator Certificate.

 The MAEL curriculum emphasizes the knowledge and skill base required to meet the opportunities and challenges of PK-12 school administration.
 The courses are designed to develop educational leadership competency and skills in organizational administration, curriculum development, instructional leadership, personnel, finance, applications of technology, school community relations, data analysis, legal and regulatory issues, and program evaluation.
 An internship in educational administration is required in the final year of the program.
-Courses are offered in the evening, online and Saturdays to accommodate the working professional.
+Courses are offered in the evening and in hybrid/online format to accommodate the working professional.

 MDE Standards for the Preparation of School Principals: